 Due to the nature of Cameronʼs episodes and the constant unknowns about when they will happen or how long it will last or how severe each episode will be I have not been able to work very much at all this year.
 The disorder seems to always change as well, you have probably heard me say that I live minute to minute these days and it is 100% true.
 We still have had many hospital stays since his diagnosis as he sometimes need more care and a closer watch than I could provide at home.
 Cameron is a strong boy and a true fighter - I never understood when I would hear parents say that before about their babies but you can see it so clearly!
 Lately his episodes have lasted days to weeks with one side paralyzed or stiff and alternates between the two.
 These long episodes set him him back developmentally as it is very hard to learn new things when half of your body doesnʼt work.
 He is a fun-loving amazing boy with the sweetest personality and

 love for his family especially his brother and he deserves a chance to live a life that is free of unnecessary pain and frustration and we will keep fighting for him.

 This fundraiser will not only help us with the medical expenses and seemingly endless medical bills with less a salary, but it will also provide money toward research to continue looking for a treatment and a cure for this awful disorder.

-Our vision has always been to bring more awareness to Alternating Heliplegia of Childhood (ACH).
-In doing so, we intend to raise money to help fund research and support Cameron.
+Our vision has always been to bring more awareness to Alternating Heliplegia of Childhood (AHC).
+In doing so, we intend to raise money to help fund research into finding a cure for AHC.